 Hormonal methods include oral contraceptive pills, injectables, and implants.
 Each is used differently, has somewhat different side effects, and has slightly different advantages and limitations.
-It is helpful if a woman talks with a health care provider to make sure she has no health conditions that may make day or getting repeat injections as scheduled.
+It is helpful if a woman talks with a health care provider to make sure she has no health conditions that may make a method unsuitable, to learn the specifics about the method, and to choose one that is right for her.
+Some hormonal methods are shortacting, and some are long-acting.
+The short-acting hormonal methods require either taking a pill every day or getting repeat injections as scheduled.
 They are very effective when used correctly.
 They are somewhat less effective when women forget to take a pill or to return for an injection on time.
 Implants are long-acting hormonal methods, and they are highly effective because, once inserted in the woman's arm, the woman will not require further action for 3 to 5 years depending on the implant being used.